Superfluid Phases of Dipolar Fermions in Harmonically Trapped Optical Lattices

 A natural next step for experiments is the loading of dipolar (heteronuclear) molecules in optical lattices.
+We have particularly in mind fermionic dipolar molecules, such as $^{23}{\rm Na} ^{40}{\rm K}$, which seem to be stable against chemical reactions in their electronic-roto-vibrational ground-state~\cite{hutson-2010}.
+Such molecules also have hyperfine structure due to the nuclear spins, and a mixture of two hyperfine states with sufficient long lifetimes may be created~\cite{NaK-molecules-2013}.
 In anticipation of these experiments, we discuss here the quantum phases of dipolar fermions in harmonically confined optical lattices, paying particular attention to the emergence of superfluid phases that break time reversal symmetry spontaneously, as there are no confirmed analogues in condensed matter physics~\cite{footnote1}.
-By including the effects of screening at intermediate and high filling factors, we argue that quantum phases of dipolar fermions in harmonically confined optical lattices (two-dimensional square geometry) can be approximately described by an extended Hubbard model, with local on-site and a few neighbor interactions.
-For attractive local and nearest neighbor interactions, we derive the phase diagram and establish all accessible phases in the singlet channel, the most important of which corresponds to $d$-wave superfluidity and a superfluid phase that breaks time reversal symmetry spontaneously and involves a superposition of $s$-wave and $d$-wave components of the order parameter.
-In the broken time-reversal symmetry phases, spontaneous currents flow and can be detected using velocity sensitive Bragg spectroscopy~\cite{raman-2006, vale-2008}.
+By including the effects of screening, we show that quantum phases of dipolar fermions in harmonically confined optical lattices (two-dimensional geometry) can be approximately described by an extended Hubbard model for intermediate and high filling factors, where only local on-site and a few neighbor interactions are required.
+For attractive local and nearest neighbor interactions, we derive the phase diagram and establish all accessible phases in the singlet channel.
+The most important phases correspond to d-wave superfluidity and to superfluid phases that involve a superposition of $s$-wave and $d$-wave components of the order parameter and that break time reversal symmetry spontaneously.
+These phases naturally arise due to the non-local nature of dipolar interactions between heteronuclear molecules.
+In the broken time-reversal symmetry phases, spontaneous currents flow and can be detected using experimental techniques such as velocity sensitive Bragg spectroscopy~\cite{raman-2006, vale-2008}.

 The bare Hamiltonian for dipolar fermions in optical lattices for a two-dimensional system ($xy$-plane) is